When a 261 metric ton airplane lands or a medivac helicopter is headed to the hospital—that is no time for a critical component to fail.

 MTI’s Risk Mitigation

-MTI provides additional risk mitigation through part production support based upon your existing part process parameters, and we have the room to handle your order—no matter what size—with a production facility over 117,000 sq. feet.
+MTI provides additional risk mitigation through part production support based upon your existing part process parameters, and we have the room to handle your order—no matter what size—with combined production facilities over 137,000 sq. feet total.
 From small aircraft rivets to 55-foot-long friction stir welds, MTI can handle all of your contract welding needs.

 We’re the Friction Welding Experts

 MTI has been in business for over 90 years and has 50-plus years of experience welding critical aerospace components.
-Our global presence with facilities in the US and UK make it easy to do business with us.
+Our global presence with facilities in the U.K. and U.S. makes it easy to do business with us.

 We Know Your Business